AllThingsSmitty/allthingssmitty.github.io/_posts/2025-04-21-when-to-use-map-vs-foreach.md

 console.log(sum); // 10
 ```

 Both `map()` and `forEach()` are essential tools in your JavaScript toolbox.
 Use `map()` when you're transforming data and returning new arrays, especially when method chaining or preserving immutability is important.
-Go with `forEach()` when you're working with side effects and don’t need a return value.
+Go with `forEach()` when you're working with side effects and don't need a return value.

 In short, use the right tool for the job.
 Your code (and team) will thank you.